kyle-randolph/deploy-logging-railway/README.md

 recommended to pass the Deployment ID as a parameter to the script to make it easier to store logs from different deployments.
 Furthermore, for enhanced security, consider storing the API key encrypted on the system and decrypt it when used by this script.

+As an aside, depending on the volume of messages that are being stored, you may also want to have log rotation in place to ensure the logs are manageable in a text editor or when being greped.
+The [Linux manpage](https://linux.die.net/man/8/logrotate) is particularly useful for configuring logrotation.